krishnamrith12/2023-IndoML-Datathon-Starter-kit/README.md

+# IndoML Datathon 2023: Starter Kit
-# Intent Detection: From Sesame Street to LLMs
+based on materials from @bsantraigi Intent Detection: From Sesame Street to LLMs

 #IndoML 2023 #Datathon #Tutorial